Sustainability and Minimising our Environmental Impact

 - Intelligent use of fungicides and herbicides to minimize their use and any negative environmental impact.
 No use of insecticides.
 Our wine has been tested for chemical residues and none at all have detected by an independent laboratory, Corkwise.

 - Biodiversity areas - our grassy areas are planted with a mixture of native species.
 Over 600 native trees have also been planted and old wood is left in the periphery for invertebrates.
 In Nov 2011 we sowed 1 acre of wildflower grass mix in the vineyard, which is designed to assist butterflies, bumblebees and the solitary bees which nest on site.
 In 2014, another 2 acres were added.
+We continue to encourage local wildflowers onto our land.
+We have glow worns, common lizards, orchids and much, much more.
+Those of you interested in our species lists can contact us.

 - Electricity used is 100% from renewable sources - some of which we generate on site.
 Bothy is an affiliate of Good Energy http://www.goodenergy.co.uk/your-business